robirr/HA-Mealie-Barcode-Scanner/README.md

 - [ ] Investigate if a scanned product can be found on Amazon and added to your shopping basket ready for purchase.
 - [x] Option to have special QR codes which when scanned add some text in the QR code to the list rather than doing a barcode lookup (e.g. Add "Milk" to the shopping list).
 Possible to trigger a different HA event if the scanned code starts with a specific string.
 - [x] The APIs some times return a success but have no name for the product.
 The code needs to handle these as unknown.
+- [ ] Switch caching to use SQLite instead of CSV for handling large numbers of barcodes.

 ### Hardware
 - [x] Investigate sending serial commands to the GM67 to allow for options in the HA device to configure the scanning mode, to turn off the scanner, etc.
 - [ ] A screen on the scanner for feedback of if the scanned code was found and buttons to change which shopping list you want the product added to.
 - [ ] 3D printable case to house the parts under a kitchen cupboard with the barcode scanner facing down.
 Straight down or angled?
 - [ ] Better detecting of a product in front of the scanner using a time of flight sensor if the inbuilt sensing proves to be inaccurate.
 - [ ] Consider a custom PCB to make a more productionised product.
 Or an alternative hand-held version.
+Can use the GM65-S or GM77-S instead.
-- [x] Add support for 12 digit UPC-A barcodes also
+- [x] Add support for 12 digit UPC-A barcodes also.
+- [ ] Add support for 14 digit ITF-14 barcodes.